If the illegally imported medicine does you harm, the criminals may never be punished

 CanadaDrugs.com, associated companies, and individuals were indicted in 2014 for selling American medical practices $78 million in non-FDA approved drugs, some of which were counterfeit.
 The case, which did not become public until 2015, ended in 2018 plea deals that led to $34 million in fines and forfeitures.
 CEO Kris Thorkelson agreed to a six-month house arrest followed by four and a half years probation and a small fine.
 Six additional individuals had all charges against them dismissed.

 4. JNS Impex

 JNS Impex, a Pakistani drug wholesaler, was charged with illegally exporting misbranded and unapproved drugs in 2012, but the U.S. was unable to extradite its co-owners, Junaid and Shehzad Qadir.
 Eventually, Junaid was picked up while traveling to Germany, where he fought extradition for 17 and a half months.
 Four years after the original indictment, Junaid Qadir was convicted and sentenced.
 He only spent four months more in a U.S. prison before being deported back to Pakistan.
 His brother Shehzad cannot be extradited and is still listed as the owner of JNS Impex.

-Despite the companies pleading guilty to orchestrating a multi-year conspiracy to smuggle misbranded prescription pharmaceuticals, including counterfeit Botox, into the U.S., not a single person involved with TC Medical Group/SB Medical spent any time in prison.
+Despite the companies pleading guilty to orchestrating a multi-year conspiracy to smuggle misbranded prescription pharmaceuticals, including counterfeit Botox, into the U.S., only one person involved with TC Medical Group/SB Medical received a prison sentence.
 The companies paid $74 million in fines and forfeitures but four of the six individuals who were indicted for falsifying customs forms, repackaging medications to make them look as if they had been FDA-approved or improperly stored sensitive cold-chain injectable medications walked away with no punishment.